 It needed to be a functional family home for Jennifer and her two kids, Ruby, 10, and Otis, 8, but she still wanted it “decorated in a way where everything felt clean, not fussy, but rich in texture and color.”
 So for the first time in her life, this designer enlisted the help of a designer.
 Two, actually: her friends Louisa Pierce and Emily Ward.
 The pair make up on-the-rise design duo Pierce & Ward and have developed a rock-and-roll following for their rich, layered style that flirts with Southern sass and effortless Cali sex appeal, a testament to their splitting time between Nashville and the West Coast.
 “I was nervous to work with friends, but I was really nervous to work with a designer because my tastes are so specific,” Jennifer says.
 “But Em and Louisa just got me.
 They were on point with everything.”

-To lend a hand with the sourcing of some special pieces, Emily and Louisa tapped The Studio at One Kings Lane.
+To lend a hand with the sourcing of some special pieces, Emily and Louisa tapped One Kings Lane Interior Design.
 Together the trio, with a little help from their friends at OKL, pulled off that most elusive of design goals: the sleek, chic family home.

 “The way you walk into the house—the entryway alone—sets the tone for the rest of the style of the house,” says Jennifer.
 Throw open the front door and light streams in, dappling the vintage Tabriz runner.
 Like a “Walk This Way” sign, the pink-and-blue runner—just the right amount of faded—draws you inside.
 Working with an extra-wide entryway, Emily and Louisa had ample space to pull together a simple vignette, which looks crisp and streamlined against clean white walls (a common theme in Jen’s house) painted Benjamin Moore’s Swiss Coffee. (“We’re for ivory over bright white—always,” says Louisa.)
 Two Lucite-and-brass lamps top a Kurt Østervig for Jason Möbler sideboard, creating subtle symmetry, while an octagonal mirror round out the mini moment.